krynju/dtable_benchmarks/blogpost.md

 # Grouped operations

-A table shuffle is definitely one of the most straining operations to be performed on a table, so that's why it was tackled first in an attempt to evaluate whether the current technology stack makes it even feasible to run operations like this in the first place.
+A table shuffle is definitely one of the most demanding operations that can be performed on a table, so that's why it was tackled early to evaluate whether the current technology stack makes it feasible to run operations like this.

 In the following benchmarks the performance of `groupby` (shuffle) and grouped `reduce` will be put to the test.
-Other ops like `map` and `filter` are also available for the `GDTable` (grouped `DTable`), but they perform the same as on the normal `DTable`, so there's no reason to benchmark them again.
+Other operations like `map` and `filter` are also available for the `GDTable` (grouped `DTable`), but they work in the same way if they were performed on a `DTable`, so previously shown benchmarks have already persented that.

-Along with the grouped benchmarks the results for different `unique_values` count are included, since the number of them directly affects the number of groups obtained through the grouping operation.
+The following benchmarks include results obtained in tests withh varying `unique_values` count, since the number of them directly affects the number of groups generated through the grouping operation.

-Technical note: The testing scenarios were adjusted to the extent possible in order to ensure the benchmarks are measuring the same type of activity (shuffle).
-Most notably `Dask` benchmarks use `shuffle` explicitly instead of `groupby` to avoid optimized `groupby/reduce` routines, which are simply not yet present in the `DTable` and would make the comparison invalid.
+Please note that the testing scenarios were adjusted specifically to ensure the benchmarks are measuring the same type of activity (data shuffle).
+Most notably `Dask` benchmarks use `shuffle` explicitly instead of `groupby` to avoid optimized `groupby/reduce` routines, which do not perform data movement.
+A better comparison can be performed in the future once `DTable` supports these optimized passes as well.

 ## Groupby (shuffle)

-In this experiment we're looking at shuffle performance with different data configurations.
+In this experiment we're looking at shuffle performance in various data configurations.
-`DataFrames.jl` doesn't perform data shuffles on groupby, so its performance is clearly superior to the other two technologies and is just included for reference purposes.
+`DataFrames.jl` doesn't perform data movement on groupby, so its performance is clearly superior to the other two technologies and is just included for reference purposes.

-Let's focus on `Dask` and the `DTable`, which are actually performing the shuffle operation.
+Let's focus on `Dask` and the `DTable`, which are performing the data movement as part of the shuffle.
-Across the different data configurations we can see a common pattern where the `DTable` is significantly faster than `Dask` at lower data sizes, which leads to it offering an average ~17 times speedup, but as the data size grows the scaling of `Dask` is looking better and it eventually matches the speeds of the `DTable`.
+Across the different data configurations we can see a common pattern where the `DTable` is significantly faster than `Dask` at smaller data sizes, which leads to it offering an average ~17 times speedup, but as the data size grows the scaling of `Dask` is better and it eventually matches the speeds of the `DTable`.

-However, in the more stressful configurations, in which the `unique_values` count was equal to $10^4$, `Dask` was repeatedly failing to finish the shuffle after a certain data size ($n$ > $10^8$) for no clear reason.
+However, in the more demanding configurations, in which the `unique_values` count was equal to $10^4$, `Dask` was repeatedly failing to finish the shuffle above a certain data size ($n$ > $10^8$).
-For that reason the following benchmarks will not include results for these failed benchmark configurations.
+For that reason the following benchmarks will not include results for these failed tests.
-Those configurations are also not included in the average performance comparison.
+Those configurations are also excluded from the average performance comparison.

-The `DTable` managed to finish these more complex scenarios without any observable hit on scaling, which is a good sign, but future testing needs to be performed on even larger data sizes to gain more insight into how the current algorithm is performing.
+The `DTable` managed to finish these complex scenarios without any observable hit on scaling, which is a good sign, but future testing needs to be performed on larger data sizes to gain more insight into how well the current shuffle algorithm is performing.

 DTable command: `Dagger.groupby(d, :a1)`